-Biochemical Oxygen Demand (BOD) bottles in the incubator for use in the OECD 301D methodology, a respirometry test that predominantly measures biodegradation by dissolved oxygen and testing.
+Biochemical Oxygen Demand (BOD) bottles in the incubator for use in the OECD 301D methodoloay, a respirometry test that predominantly measures biodegradation by dissolved oxygen and testing.

-Respirometers for use in the OECD 301F methodology, an aerobic biodegradation test that determines the biodegradability of a material by measuring oxygen consumption. biodegradability There are increasing ecological, consumer and regulatory drivers for companies to be better informed about the environmental impacts of their products, particularly if at their end-of-life they should be discharged or released into the environment.
+Respirometers for use in the OECD 301F methodology, an aerobic biodegradation test that determines the biodegradability of a material by measuring oxygen consumption. / 28 biodegradability There are increasing ecological, consumer and regulatory drivers for companies to be better informed about the environmental impacts of their products, particularly if at their end-of-life they should be discharged or released into the environment.
 Biodegradability is a measure of persistence in the environment and assessed by the ability of microorganisms to break down the parent molecule into smaller constituents.
 Ashland is committed to supporting products and solutions that are sustainable and biodegradable in the environment.
 We have taken a unique approach to address this concern by developing in-house biodegradation testing capabilities at our Bradford, UK research and development (R&D) facility.
 Ashland can now quickly and internally screen and assess the degradation potential of our materials at following standard OECD methodologies, but also in environments that may more closely mimic realistic ecosystems.
-Specifically, we have in-house biodegradation capabilities that allows us to: - conduct initial screening to filter those products/raw materials in determining those that have better biodegradation profiles (which would be otherwise quite costly, and time-limiting, if relying on outside resources) - investigate structure/performance relationships to enable tailoring of biodegradable materials - analyze the results including seeing what goes on beyond the time period of the testing (ergo, our "not persistent in the environment" categorization); when sending this out to an external lab one wouldn't necessarily get that information - better able to control and mimic environmental scenarios that may be more applicable to real-life conditions (e.g., sea water/marine life, surface water) Biochemical Oxygen Demand (BOD) bottles in the incubator for use in the OECD 301D methodology, a respirometry test that predominantly measures biodegradation by dissolved oxygen and testing.
-Respirometers for use in the OECD 301F methodology, an aerobic biodegradation test that determines the biodegradability of a material by measuring oxygen consumption. in-house biodegradation testing Because we have in-house biodegradation testing capabilities, we are better able to inform our customers of the biodegradation profiles of our materials/products and make the following distinctions:
+Specifically, we have in-house biodegradation capabilities that allows us to: - conduct initial screening to filter those products/raw materials in determining those that have better biodegradation profiles (which would be otherwise guite costly, and time-limiting, if relying on outside resources) - investigate structure/performance relationships to enable tailoring of biodegradable materials - analyze the results including seeing what goes on beyond the time period of the testing (ergo, our "not persistent in the environment" categorization); when sending this out to an external lab one wouldn't necessarily get that information - better able to control and mimic environmental scenarios that may be more applicable to real-life conditions (e.g., sea water/marine life, surface water) Biochemical Oxygen Demand (BOD) bottles in the incubator for use in the OECD 301D methodology, a respirometry test that predominantly measures biodegradation by dissolved oxygen and testing.
+Respirometers for use in the OECD 301F methodology, an aerobic biodegradation test that determines the biodegradability of a material by measuring oxygen consumption. in-house biodegradation testing In addition, Ashland has made biodegradation a main component of our personal care R&D new product Because we have in-house biodegradation testing development process.
+We utilize our laboratory in capabilities, we are better able to inform our customers of Bradford for testing multiple, varying solutions, employing the biodegradation profiles of our materials/products and a variety of methodologies, that then provides our make the following distinctions: researchers near-immediate results and feedback to assess their chemistry against biodegradable potential.